 On the other hand, while offering an in-depth and thorough overview and discussion of the various evaluation methods, this is not an advanced course at the post-graduate level.
 Most emphasis is devoted to understanding the issues, to the choice of the most appropriate method for a given context and to the implementation of evaluation methods in practice.

 The practical, hands-on part of the course requires the use of statistical software.
-The course relies mainly on Stata, as the guided exercises provide syntax and additional tips for Stata, and we will go through and discuss together each exercise making use of Stata.
+During the class will go through and discuss together each exercise making use of Stata.
 As with the lectures, however, the aim is to make this hands-on part widely accessible to participants with different backgrounds and interests:

 - For those new to or not familiar with Stata, a short handout and a video tutorial highlight all that’s needed to know about this package in order to be able to do the guided practicals.

-- Finally, solutions in the form of Stata ‘do-files’ and R scripts are shared in advance for those who would like to take a peek if stuck at any point, or who prefer to just run the full solution file and focus on interpreting the resulting output.
+- Finally, these solutions in the form of Stata do-files and R scripts are shared in advance for those who would like to take a peek if stuck at any point, or who prefer to just run the full solution file and focus on interpreting the resulting output.

 Note also that while participants have often come from a range of backgrounds and have reported enjoying the course, the examples and discussions come from a mostly (labour) economics perspective.

 No preparatory reading is required as the course does not assume prior knowledge of evaluation methods and issues.

 Some past participants have however found it useful to scan the following paper in advance of the course to get an idea of the issues, notation and more generally some of the material:

 Blundell, R., Dearden, L. and Sianesi, B. (2005), “Evaluating the Effect of Education: Models, Methods and Results from the National Child Development Survey”, Journal of the Royal Statistical Society, Series A, 168, 473-512.
 IFS Working Paper.